mohitch08/zero_shot_appreviews_requirements/README.md

 # zero_shot_app_reviews_requirements
 # Paper Acceptance:
 This work has been accepted for presentation at EASE 2025 (International Conference on Evaluation and Assessment in Software Engineering).
-The paper, titled “Exploring Zero-Shot App Reviews Classification by ChatGPT: Challenges and Potential,” will appear in the official conference proceedings.
+The paper, titled “Exploring Zero-Shot App Reviews Classification by ChatGPT: Challenges and Potential,” will appear in the official conference proceedings which will be held in istanbul, turkey from 17 june to 20 june 2025

 This project demonstrates the use of GPT4o_mini zero-shot learning capabilities to classify app reviews into four categories: functional requirements, non-functional requirements, both, or neither.
 Without any task-specific training, ChatGPT achieved an F1 score of 0.84 on a diverse, expert-annotated dataset.